AI Assisted analysis is here. Discover the latest updates! Check Now

 How to make my website more enjoyable

-Why you should analyze your website?
+Why you must analyze your website beyond basic metrics

 It goes without saying that a user-friendly website can be tracked, analyzed and fixed if something turns out not to work as it should.
 The tools for quantitative analysis (they will show you that something is happening – e.g. there is a drop in conversion) and qualitative analysis (they will show you why something is happening) are not new either.
 What is new, however, is what we have been working on for a long time in CUX.